sedy89/xDrip/README.md

 # Nightscout + Medtronic Carelink Follower
-> this repository is a merge of the official xdrip repository and the xDripCareLinkFollower repo of benceszasz
+> this repository is a merge of the official xdrip repository and the xDrip repo of benceszasz with is currently beeing used for https://github.com/NightscoutFoundation/xDrip/pull/1649
-> pls check the readme at -> https://github.com/benceszasz/xDripCareLinkFollower
+> pls check the readme at -> https://github.com/benceszasz/xDrip (bszasz-connectfollow)

 # Nightscout xDrip+
 > Enhanced personal research version of xDrip